-He thanked both the Law Society and Bar Council for their joint initiative in promoting Ireland as a centre of legal excellence (most recently in Washington DC at the St Patrick’s Day festivities), which has been adopted as Government policy since January, with the IDA also supporting the project.
+He thanked both the Law Society and Bar Council for their joint initiative in promoting Ireland as a center of legal excellence (most recently in Washington DC at the St Patrick's Day festivities), which has been adopted as Government policy since January, with the IDA also supporting the project.

 The AG said that judicial co-operation would be a crucial issue, post-Brexit, for businesses that wanted to remain in the EU, and which needed certainty and stability.

 Recognition and enforcement of judgments for those trading across borders is a fundamental need for international businesses entering into litigation, he said.

 "I believe that Ireland has at least an equal, if not a unique environment [compared with other jurisdictions] for international disputes," he said.

 Four big cases presided over by Ms Justice Caroline Costello in the High Court have hinged on an email or document produced through discovery.

 The conference heard that the Civil Justice Review Group, chaired by Mr Justice Peter Kelly, is grappling with reform of discovery, as well as the need for more judges because of the increased volume of cases.

 The Attorney General said that the Irish court system was already struggling to cope with the waste of time, and cost, that the discovery procedure involved, with too low a threshold for "relevant and necessary" documents.

 "I've been in cases where one document was absolutely crucial," the AG revealed, despite often year-long delays between looking for documents and their production in court.